simphony/simphony-common/doc/source/plugins.rst

 Plugins
 =======

-The Simphony library can extended through two `entry points`_ for contributing python modules that container engine and visualization components:
+The SimPhoNy library can extended through two `entry points`_ for contributing python modules that container engine and visualization components:

-- ``simphony.engine`` -- A python module that provides one or more classes that implement the :class:`ABCEngine` interface.
+- ``simphony.engine`` -- A python module that provides one or more classes that implement the :class:`ABCModelingEngine` interface.

 - ``simphony.visualization`` -- A python module that provides a simple function to show (visualise the high level CUDS containers)